markusmoenig/Eldiron/docs/docs/creator/docks/tile_picker_editor.md

 The tile picker dock is open when working on maps, like regional maps or screens.
 The currently selected tile is used for example for the [Apply Tile](/docs/creator/actions/#apply-tile) sector based action and the [Rect](/docs/creator/tools/rect) tool.

+If **Authoring** mode is enabled in the tool strip, the tile picker is replaced by the **Authoring** dock for tile-backed map contexts.
+This lets you edit narrative metadata instead of tiles.

 The [Edit / Maximize](/docs/creator/actions/#edit--maximize) action opens the integrated tile editor where you can directly edit the tile.

 Changes to the tile are instantly reflected on the map.
 Undo / redo are tile based.
 Each tile has its own undo stack.